 The belief of black cats bringing misfortune is ridiculous, in fact, it feels as if it’s a reflection of our own society.

 The history of the stigma around black cats being bad luck, and ‘creatures of Satan,’ per se, goes as far back as the 13th century, but this was popularized by English and Germanic culture, and nearly everyone else just ran with it afterwards.
-However, the Irish, Japanese, French, and Chinese cultures, as per example, black cats are perceived as good omens, especially if one treats them kindly, such as feeding them.
+However, in Irish, Japanese, French, and Chinese cultures, as per example, black cats are perceived as good omens, especially if one treats them kindly, such as feeding them.

 We never sit to think about what cats may want.
-Unless it is a domestic cat being rescued off the streets or the wilderness, they aren’t meant to be treated however we please.
+Unless it is a domestic species cat being rescued off the streets or the wilderness, they aren’t meant to be treated however we please.
 If your cat scratched you, maybe it was because your cat felt suffocated because you were trying to grab them, or put them in a ridiculous sweater or collar.

 If you’ve ever seen one of those absolutely outraged chihuahuas, there’s a reason why they’re so upset.